River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: River Surface Detection Method

 \subsection{Crop Far Region and Patch Classification}

 The first three steps of the training stage are data preparation, mixture image augmentation, and deep learning patch classification.
-The data preparation operates to crop a rectangle without the top of the far region and to extract four rows by five columns of patch images, as illustrated in \textbf{Fig.3}.
+The data preparation operates to crop a rectangle without the top of the far region and to extract four rows by five columns of patch images.
 The size of the river vision camera used in this study is 1,280 pixels wide by 720 pixels high.
-We precisely cut the top of the rectangle at 1,280 pixels in width and 108 pixels in height, because this relatively remote area has extremely low resolution and the background noise from the bridge, building, pole and barrier.
-The remaining image is therefore 128 $\times$ 256 in size and 512 by a width 1,280 ; hence, we can extract it based on a patch image.
+We precisely cut the top of the rectangle at 1,280 pixels in width and 108 pixels in height, because of the extremely low resolution of this relatively remote area and the background noise from the bridge, building, pole, and barrier.
+The remaining image is therefore 128 $\times$ 256 in size and 512 by a width 1,280; hence, we can extract it based on a patch image.
 We can thus create a patch image with four rows by five columns.
 We define the scum condition on the river surface: C0: early scum, C1: grow-thick scum, and C2: background.
-Convolutional neural networks (CNNs) can be used to implement deep learning to classify patch images into 3 classes as a supervised learning e.g. the ResNet18, ResNet50 [20], MobileNetv2 [21] and self-supervised and unsupervised learning [22].
-We chose the ResNet50 as the default CNN of supervised classification model; this deep network is frequently used to facilitate transfer learning.
+CNNs can be used to implement deep learning to classify patch images into three classes via supervised learning, e.g., ResNet18, ResNet50 [20], MobileNetv2 [21], and self-supervised and unsupervised learning [22].
+We chose ResNet50, ResNet101, and Inception-v3 as practical CNNs for the supervised classification model; these deep networks are frequently used to facilitate transfer learning.